Modicare Reinforces Its Commitment To Women's Health With The Launch Of Well Freedom Period Care Range

-Designed with ingredients to help maintain hormonal balance and provide PMS support

-Modicare Limited , one of India's leading direct-selling companies, expands its Wellness range with the launch of Well Freedom Period Care range.
+(MENAFN- ForPressRelease) New Delhi, XX October 2023: Modicare Limited, one of India's leading direct-selling companies, expands its Wellness range with the launch of Well Freedom Period Care range.
 Tailored to address the specific needs of women's menstrual health, this innovative product line is designed with ingredients that aim to provide comfort, relief, and emotional well-being during their menstrual cycles.

-Modicare Limited expands its Wellness range with the launch of Well Freedom Period Care range

 With an unwavering commitment to women's well-being, Modicare's Well brand consistently addresses their distinctive needs and challenges.
 Offering a diverse selection of world-class women's health products, the Well range plays an integral role in fulfilling Modicare's mission of promoting good health for all.
 With this mission in mind, Modicare has launched the Well Freedom range, with ingredients tailored to support Period Care, providing a comprehensive solution for menstrual discomfort, intended to enhance women's comfort and confidence during their menstrual cycles.